Robotics and Junior Engineers

 Robotics and Junior Engineers: Safety, Structures and Simple Machines

 An awesome place for LEGO fans!
-Participants will have hands-on opportunities with LEGO's Mindstorm NXT robotics kit.
+Participants will have hands-on opportunities with LEGO's Mindstorm EV3 robotics kit.
 Using these kits, children will learn how to build a robot, link the robot to a computer and control it with software that they have written themselves.

 Throughout the week, our junior engineers will explore the exciting and innovative world of Engineering through fun, hands-on activities that focus on the themes of safety, structures and simple machines.
 Students will discover the answers to questions such as; what is engineering?
 What do engineers do?